mapap9/Threat-Hunt-Report-Crosscheck/README.md

 # Threat Hunt Case Study: CrossCheck

 > This document is a threat hunt case study.
 All original hunt flags are explicitly preserved, numbered, and expanded with screenshots and KQL queries.
+This threat hunt was originally completed in a lab environment.

 ---